brentyi/tyro/docs/source/index.md

 |ruff| |nbsp| |mypy| |nbsp| |pyright| |nbsp| |coverage| |nbsp| |versions|

-:func:`tyro.cli()` is a tool for generating CLI interfaces in Python.
+:func:`tyro.cli()` is a tool for generating CLI interfaces from type-annotated Python.

 We can define configurable scripts using functions: